Product Roadmaps vs. Gantt Charts

 Your roadmap visualizes your strategic plan and Gantt charts provide the detail you need to bring it to life.

 You only have one product roadmap.
 But that roadmap will contain many releases and hopefully some major launches that will drive real value for the business.
-So you will need a Gantt as well.
+So you will need a Gantt chart as well.
 Choosing the right tool for a successful delivery is just as important as what you have planned.

 Your team is begging for a better way to work.
 Start a free 30-day trial.